 - Divorce or relationship issues

 Military personnel and their family members often use social media as a way to stay connected.
 Facebook has formed a partnership with the U.S. Department of Veterans Affairs and Blue Star Families to provide customized Facebook crisis services to military families at risk for depression and suicide.
-They are connecting with military support and service organizations to offer customized information and response tools for suicide prevention services for veterans, active service members and their families.
+They are connected with military support and service organizations to offer customized information and response tools for suicide prevention services for veterans, active service members and their families.
 Veterans, active duty service members and military family members can get specific information about crisis services tailored to the military, which includes the Veterans Crisis Line.
-Veterans and their loved ones can call 1-800-273-8255 and Press 1, chat online at www.VeteransCrisisLine.net* or send a text message to 838255 to receive free, confidential support 24 hours a day, 7 days a week, 365 days a year, even if they are not registered with VA or enrolled in VA health care.
+Veterans and their loved ones can call 988 and Press 1, chat online at www.VeteransCrisisLine.net* or send a text message to 838255 to receive free, confidential support 24 hours a day, 7 days a week, 365 days a year, even if they are not registered with VA or enrolled in VA health care.

-Suicide prevention and mental health information is available through the United States Department of Veteran Affairs.
+- United States Department of Veteran Affairs.

 Each branch of the military has suicide prevention efforts in place and maintains a website that contains mental health and suicide prevention information and resources.